Follow this tutorial to learn how to create a smoke brush in Photoshop.

 Recreating believable smoke in a digital environment is no easy task.
 However, capturing the practical effect is a much easier prospect.
 In this quick tip, I'll share a technique that I use to create stunningly beautiful custom smoke brushes in Adobe Photoshop.

-1. Create the Practical Effect
+1. How to Create a Practical Effect

 The most important thing to remember during this project is safety!
 Open flames are dangerous, and you should take every precaution to be able to extinguish the fire if things get out of control.
 Keep a cup of water nearby to douse the lit matches and a fire extinguisher at hand too, just in case!